 Giorgio is married to Gianna and they have a daughter, Arianna and two grandchildren.Close

 Massimo had a short career as a professional cyclist then joined his father, Mario, at the Cicli Boglia bike shop near Milano.
-He also appears regularly on the Bike Channel with two time Giro d’Italia winner, Paolo Savoldelli.
-Massimo brings with him great experience as a cyclist along with his perpetual smile.
+He also appeared on the Bike Channel with two time Giro d’Italia winner, Paolo Savoldelli.
+Massimo brings with him great experience as a cyclist along with his perpetual smile and acoustic guitar.

 Massimo is married to Francesca and they have a daughter, Olimpia.Close